 The R grade (deferred grade) on the final report indicates that, for this course, the work of the student can be evaluated only after two or more terms.
-Courses in which an R grade is assigned will be announced as deferred grade courses in the Enrollment and Student Academic Information Bulletin.
+Courses in which an R grades are assigned will be announced as deferred-grade courses in the Enrollment and Student Academic Information Bulletin and the Schedule of Classes.